parse-community/parse-server/CONTRIBUTING.md

     ```
     export { default as CheckGroupNewCategory } from './CheckGroupNewCategory';
     ```
+4. Add a test that covers the new check to [SecurityCheckGroups.js](https://github.com/parse-community/parse-server/blob/master/spec/SecurityCheckGroups.js) for the cases of success and failure.

 #### Wording Guideline
 Consider the following when adding a new security check: